enerqi/sublime-blog/content/blog/cpu-mechanical-sympathy/index.md

 ## Most Importantly, Memory Layout and Access

-There's probably many more optimisations that I'm not really thinking of and thankfully maybe compilers mostly take care of or do a good enough job that the return on time spent optimizing it ourselves is not worth while.
-Overall most of those optimizations are really low priority compared to considerations of memory layout and memory access.
+There's probably many more optimisations that I'm not really thinking of and thankfully maybe compilers mostly take care of or do a good enough job that the return on time spent optimising it ourselves is not worth while.
+Overall most of those optimisations are really low priority compared to considerations of memory layout and memory access.
 Understanding memory layout implies we should learn what our programming language is doing when it puts our types into as bits/bytes in virtual/physical memory.
 Maybe learn about heap allocations vs stack allocations, which is mostly hidden in higher level programming languages.